willcl-ark/bitcoin/test/README.md

 levels using the logger included in the test_framework, e.g.
 `self.log.debug(object)`.
 By default:

-- when run through the test_runner harness, *all* logs are written to `test_framework.log` and no logs are output to the console.
 - when run directly, *all* logs are written to `test_framework.log` and INFO level and above are output to the console.
 - when run by [our CI (Continuous Integration)](/ci/README.md), no logs are output to the console.
 However, if a test